8 Jan 2009

 The Christian side of the book was low-key, without any preaching or theology (a definite plus).
 We read of people who prayed for Roy, and there is mention of his church family, and his baptism, and his strong faith that helped him bear whatever came his way.
 But I don't think there's anything in it that would offend those who are not believers.

-I very much enjoyed the parts of this book that described Roy's family, and found the latter section quite moving.
+I very much appreciated the parts of this book that described Roy's family, and found the latter section quite moving.
 Once or twice I even had tears in my eyes.
 So overall I'd say this was certainly worth reading, and very interesting in places; just a pity the middle section was not cut down significantly.

 No longer in print, but may be available second-hand.